timothysanders/cs-034/chapter-06.md

 - Given a key, a **search** algorithm returns the first node that matches that key, or returns null if a matching node was not found.
 Simple linked list search algorithms check the current node (initially the head node), returning that node if a match is found, or pointing the current node to the next node and repeating

 ### 6.6: Python - Singly-linked lists
-- For the implementation of the linked list in Python, see [src/linkedlist.py](src/linkedlist.py)
+- For the implementation of the singly-linked list in Python, see [src/linkedlist.py](src/linkedlist.py)
 #### Constructing the node and list class
 - Classes are used for the linked list and the nodes that comprise the list.
 Each class includes references to nodes (next node for node class and head and tail nodes for the LinkedList class)
 - The Node class implements a list node with two data members, a data value and the next node in the list.
 If the node has no next value, the next data member is assigned None (Python's term signifying the absence of a value)